ishan111/CompuStatMechRecipes/README.md

 21-11-2017 UPDATE: SPECIAL CODE  ADDED FOR HARD DISK SIMULATION.
 This turned out to be very straightforward and small code due to prior experiences and special nature of code.

 28-11-2017 UPDATE: SPECIAL CODE ADDED FOR LJ FLUID SIMULATION.
 I am now using the single decision statement to do everything.
 No compartmentalization here.

+20-11-2017 UPDATE: MODULAR UNBIASED CODE AND ONE FILE CODE FOR UNBIASED SIMULATION ADDED too much fluctuation in the particle histogram still.
+Concluded that scripts are much slower to be called than functions on MATLAB